 The main characters I'll be looking at are the big ones from Berlin Game, that after all was my way in and you too should be gripped from the beginning.
 As the story travels the globe and back, the rest of the characters should hopefully cast themselves in your mind’s eye, this is just an article and I can't do all the work for you!
 So I'll get to Bernard Samson, who the trilogy revolves around at the end, first I'll introduce the rest of my cast.

 One of Samson's bosses and, whilst Bernard doesn't fully respect his superior, there is a level of trust between the two men that is incredibly important when it comes to covert operations and a spy hunt.
 Cruyer becomes more important as Berlin Game goes on and, by the time we get to Mexico Set, he is virtually Samson's partner in all things espionage related.
-My choice of actor has to be able to carry that air of authority, that 'educated but maybe not Street smart' feel and most be able to hold himself with Samson and with Werner but at the same time be comfortable at cocktail parties with the uber important and knighted.
-I've plumped for an actor I truly admire and knows how to carry a hit television show, he's as exciting as he is tremendous, and he’s Damian Lewis.
+My choice of actor has to be able to carry that air of authority, that 'educated but maybe not Street smart' feel and must be able to hold himself with Samson and with Werner but at the same time be comfortable at cocktail parties with the uber important and knighted.
+I've plumped for an actor I truly admire and who knows how to carry a hit television show, he's as exciting as he is tremendous, and he’s Damian Lewis.

 The German who went to school with Bernard and stayed best friends.
 Adept at sneaking in and out of the East side of Berlin, there’s a little edge of criminality about him but not traitorous, more fraudulent for personal gain.
 Werner would die for Bernard but, due to issues after Bernard leaves Berlin with the new head of Berlin office, Frank Harrington, he's left out of any espionage and resents just about anyone except his own crew and Bernard, married but constantly falling out with Zena, Werner needs to be funny, cheeky, angry, full of pent up rage, and desperate to please.
 Sounds like Daniel Brühl does it not?